mattwebdev/frontend-starter/README.md

 ### npm run watch-*

 There are watch scripts that use the `watch` node module to watch various types of assets.
-One for sass, one for js, one for html.
+One for sass, one for js, one for jade.

 ### npm run build